NordicTrack ellipticals are the most popular cross trainers on the market today, with a wide variety of models to fit every budget and fitness level.

-NordicTrack C 9.5 - New for 2016 this model has web-enabled touch screen, iFit technology, 32 workouts and power incline.
+NordicTrack Commercial 9.9 - The newer base model with a 7" touch screen, iFit technology, 32 workouts and power incline.

-NordicTrack C 12.9 - Another new model joining the front-drive lineup, this one is web-enabled with a heavy 32 pound flywheel, power incline and a free wireless chest strap for accurate heart rate readings.
+NordicTrack Commercial 12.9 - Another new model joining the front-drive lineup, this one has a heavy 30 pound flywheel, power incline and tons of resistance levels.

-NordicTrack Commercial 14.9 - the new top-of-the-line front drive elliptical with a 10" touchscreen, loads of workouts, Bluetooth wireless heart rate and iFit technology.
+NordicTrack Commercial 14.9 - the new top-of-the-line front drive elliptical with a 14" touchscreen, loads of workouts, Bluetooth and iFit technology.

 NordicTrack SpaceSaver SE7i Elliptical - New model has a great range of features and its slim line design allows you to store it almost anywhere.

 NordicTrack SpaceSaver SE9i Elliptical - Folds up with the smallest footprint yet and enables the user to go online with a fully web enabled touch screen display.